• Skip to primary navigation

 What is Chantilly cake made of?

-Chantilly cake is made with soft and fluffy sponge cake, light and airy French Chantilly cream, and fresh fruit.
-Mascarpone, cream cheese, and gelatin are often blended into the cream for added stability.
+Chantilly cake is made of soft sponge cake, airy French Chantilly cream, and fresh fruit.
+Mascarpone, cream cheese, or gelatin is often blended into the cream for extra stability.

 What is the origin of the berry Chantilly cake?